top of page

 chemical damage

-Drug safety has been a top priority in the invention and development of the aldehyde trap drug class.
+Drug safety has been a top priority throughout the invention and development of the aldehyde trap drug class.
 This goal has been achieved, based on the high drug safety found in all preclinical and clinical studies to date.
-Traps act only where they are needed at sites with high levels of reactive aldehydes, their drug structures are hardened to block the formation of toxic metabolites during clearance, and their chemical reaction mechanisms have been calibrated carefully to avoid toxic off-target reactions.
-They have none of the serious and sometimes fatal side effects of other drugs that target the complicated gene and protein networks that mediate inflammation.
+Traps act only where they are needed at sites where toxic aldehyde levels are unsafe.
+Their drug structures are hardened to block the formation of toxic metabolites during clearance, and their chemical reaction mechanisms have been calibrated carefully to avoid toxic off-target reactions.
+They have none of the serious and sometimes fatal side effects of other drugs that target the complex gene and protein networks that mediate inflammation and advance disease.

-Traps cannot deplete biologically essential aldehydes, such as the aldehyde forms of vitamins A (retinaldehyde) and B6 (pyridoxal) which they are sequestered safely inside proteins where traps cannot reach them.
+Traps cannot deplete biologically essential aldehydes, such as the aldehyde forms of vitamins A (retinaldehyde) and B6 (pyridoxal), because unlike free aldehyde targets, they are sequestered inside proteins that block drug access by steric hindrance.
 As reviewed by the FDA (1), aldehyde traps have never caused any symptoms of vitamin A or B6 depletion in preclinical studies, even at maximum feasible dose (drug powder packed to full stomach capacity).

 Traps act safely